skillrepos/ai-3in1/labs.md

 ![creating a new token](./images/aiapps13.png?raw=true "Creating a new token")
 </br></br></br>

-3. After you click the Create button, your new token will be displayed on the screen.
-Make sure to Copy it and save it somewhere you can get to it for the next steps.
-You will not be able to see it again.
+3. After you click the Create button, your new token will be displayed on the screen. **Make sure to copy it and save it somewhere you can get to it for the next steps.
+You will not be able to see it again.**

 ![new token displayed](./images/aiapps14.png?raw=true "New token displayed")
 </br></br></br>